-Output Outpu Cubic yards/gallons Cubic yards/gallons Cubic yards/gallons Days Once in the permit term unless revised te: Required by the Design treatment volume Total design storage volume3 Days of storage capacity Documentation of all overflows from all manure and wastewater storage str AgPDES Regulation - applicable to all CAFOs) Date and time of overflow Estimated volume of overflow Analysis of overflow (as required by the Permitting Authority) Land Application (Note: Required by the CAFO ELG - applicable to Large Carrow application event where manure, litter, or process wastewater is ap Date of application Method of application Weather conditions at the time of application and for 24 hours Cubic yards/gallons Cubic yards/gallons Days uctures including: (Not Month/day/year Total gallons term unless revised te: Required by the Per event AgPDES Regulation - applicable to all CAFOs) Date and time of overflow Estimated volume of overflow Analysis of overflow (as required by the Permitting Authority) Land Application (Note: Required by the CAFO ELG - applicable to Large C. For each application event where manure, litter, or process wastewater is ap Date of application Method of application Weather conditions at the time of application and for 24 hours Month/day/year Total gallons Per event Estimated volume of overflow Analysis of overflow (as required by the Permitting Authority) Land Application (Note: Required by the CAFO ELG - applicable to Large Carporal Process wastewater is application event where manure, litter, or process wastewater is application Date of application Method of application Weather conditions at the time of application and for 24 hours Total gallons For each application event where manure, litter, or process wastewater is ap • Date of application • Method of application • Weather conditions at the time of application and for 24 hours Per event Per event Date of application Method of application Weather conditions at the time of application and for 24 hours (AFOs) Method of applicationWeather conditions at the time of application and for 24 hours oplied, documentation of of the following by field: prior to and following application Total amount of nitrogen and phosphorus applied4 Month/day/year N/A N/A Pounds/acre Daily Daily Daily Daily Documentation of the crop and expected yield for each field Bushel/acre or tons/acre Seasonally Documentation of the actual crop planted and actual yield for each field Bushel/acre Per harvest Documentation of test methods and sampling protocols used to sample and analyze manure, litter, and wastewater and soil.
+Parameter Units Frequency Design documentation for all manure, litter, and wastewater storage structure res including the followi ng information: Volume for solids accumulation Design treatment volume Total design storage volume3 Days of storage capacity Cubic yards/gallons Cubic yards/gallons Cubic yards/gallons Days Once in the permit term unless revised Documentation of all overflows from all manure and wastewater storage str AgPDES Regulation - applicable to all CAFOs) ructures including: (Note e: Required by the Date and time of overflow Estimated volume of overflow Analysis of overflow (as required by the Permitting Authority) Month/day/year Total gallons ppm Per event Per event Per event Land Application (Note: Required by the CAFO ELG - applicable to Large CA AFOs) For each application event where manure, litter, or process wastewater is ap plied, documentation or f the following by field: Date of application Method of application Weather conditions at the time of application and for 24 hours prior to and following application Total amount of nitrogen and phosphorus applied4 Month/day/year N/A N/A Pounds/acre Daily Daily Daily Daily Documentation of the crop and expected yield for each field Bushel/acre or tons/acre Seasonally Documentation of the actual crop planted and actual yield for each field Bushel/acre Per harvest Documentation of test methods and sampling protocols used to sample and analyze manure, litter, wastewater, and soil.
 N/A Once in the permit term unless revised Documentation of the basis for the application rates used for each field where manure, litter, or wastewater is applied.
-N/A Once in the permit term unless revised Documentation showing the total nitrogen and phosphorus to be applied to each field including nutrients from the application of manure, litter, and wastewater and other sources Pounds/acre Once in the permit term unless revised Documentation of manure application equipment inspection N/A Seasonally Manure Transfer (Note: Required by the AgPDES CAFO Regulation - applic cable to Large CAFOs) For all manure transfers the CAFO must maintain the following records: Date of transfer Name and address of recipient Approximate amount of manure, litter, or wastewater transferred N/A N/A As necessary As necessary
+N/A Once in the permit term unless revised Documentation showing the total nitrogen and phosphorus to be applied to each field including nutrients from the application of manure, litter, and wastewater and other sources Pounds/acre Once in the permit term unless revised Documentation of manure application equipment inspection N/A Seasonally Manure Transfer (Note: Required by the AgPDES CAFO Regulation - applica- able to Large CAFOs) For all manure transfers the CAFO must maintain the following records: Date of transfer Name and address of recipient Approximate amount of manure, litter, or wastewater transferred N/A N/A Tons/gallons As necessary As necessary As necessary other weekly records that required daily inspections have been completed.